Tush9905/Fraud_EMail_Detector/README.md

 ### **OR**

-* You can use hugging face pipeline and import the model using the config in the generated folder (Fraud_EMail_Detector) -
+* You can use hugging face pipeline and import the model using the config in the generated folder -

   ``` python
   from transformers import pipeline